j4cknife/mlg-soundboard/README.md

-# MLG Soundboard using Web Audio API
+# NBA JAM Soundboard using Web Audio API

 ## Description
 This features a simple soundboard using Web Sound API and distortion effects.